Impact of Government Shutdown on US Antitrust Merger Enforcement and CFIUS Reviews

 US Merger Enforcement

-The DOJ and the FTC both issued contingency plans indicating that certain employees connected to antitrust enforcement within the Antitrust Division of the DOJ and the Bureau of Competition at the FTC will be excepted from the furlough and will continue to conduct antitrust enforcement activities.
+The DOJ and the FTC each issued contingency plans indicating that certain employees connected to antitrust enforcement within the Antitrust Division of the DOJ and the Bureau of Competition at the FTC will be excepted from the furlough and will continue to conduct antitrust enforcement activities.

 In the current DOJ Contingency Plan, of the 746 Antitrust Division employees, a total of 437 (59%) are excepted from furlough in the case of a government shutdown.
 In the current FTC Contingency Plan, of the 416 total Bureau of Competition employees, a total of 208 (50%) are excepted from the furlough.
 Moreover, within the Bureau of Economics, of the 120 employees, 11 (9%) are excepted from the furlough.